 - Keep an eye on online auction sites like eBay.
 This is a great way to find affordable enamelware pitchers.

 - Check out online antique malls like Ruby Lane.
 You might be surprised at what you can find on these sites.

 Uses for Enamelware Pitchers

 Once you find an enamelware pitcher, you won't believe the number of uses for this vintage kitchen item.
+There's nothing like a farmhouse enamel pitcher to give your home a dose of historic charm.
 Here are just a few of the things you can do with enamelware pitchers:

 - Use enamelware pitchers in the kitchen to serve condiments and drinks.

 - Fill your pitcher with sand or stones and use it as a bookend or doorstop.